For a few years, the State of the World s

 - which can

 protect a child against measles, diphtheria, whooping cough, tetanus, tuberculosis, and

 polio.
 At present, these diseases kill as estimated 5 million young children a year, leave

 5 million more disabled, and are a major cause of child malnutrition.
+In addition, recent

 research in the developing world has highlighted three kinds of support for women.
 These